michaelnmmeyer/dharma/tree.md

 def find(path)
 ```

-Find nodes that match the given XPath expression.
+Finds nodes that match the given XPath expression.
 Returns a
 list of matching nodes.

 <a id="dharma.tree.Node.first"></a>